Written by Chris Russell

 For the last 20 years or more, email and phone calls have been the ‘go to’ tools for recruiters looking to communicate with candidates and prospects.
 However, changing communication habits have made both dramatically less effective in recent years as email/phone have been replaced by texting as the communication medium of choice for most users.

-Here are six statistics that illustrate the how pervasive texting in recruiting has become, confirming that it’s an essential tool for modern hiring teams.
+Here are several statistics that illustrate the how pervasive texting in recruiting has become, confirming that it’s an essential tool for modern hiring teams.

 81% of Americans own a Smartphone1